Independent evaluation findings show that Pawsitivity service dogs significantly improve daily functioning and quality of life for clients.

 FAMILY DYNAMICS IMPROVE

-People said that everyone in the family received emotional care from the service dog.
 Multiple people said that the service dog was first to notice that another family member was sick or having trouble.
 The dog was a comfort to them.
-Parents of multiple children said that the service dog helped their other children cope with their emotions.

 QUALITIES OF PAWSITIVITY